seanthegeek/yaramail/docs/source/tutorial.md

 `allow_multiple_authentication_results` parameter to `True`.
 This allows multiple headers, but all `Authentication-Results` headers will be ignored if multiple DMARC results are found, to avoid spoofed results.

+If a matching rule has a `from_domain` meta key (required for rules with a `safe` category), the domain of the message `From` address must match this domain for the rule's category to apply.
+Domain authentication must pass, unless that rule has an `auth_optional` `meta` key value set to `true`.

 :::{warning}
 Authentication results are not verified by `yaramail`, so only use it on